Academic appeals for coursework students

 Your appeal will be reviewed by the SAB and they may grant you a hearing if they believe your reasons for appeal meet the eligibility requirements.

-If you are not granted a hearing, you may apply for a review of the decision within 10 working days of receiving the outcome.
+If you are not granted a hearing, you may apply for a review of the decision to the Register within 10 working days of receiving the outcome.
 Your review must be submitted in writing and must clearly outline your reasons for believing the decision was not made in accordance with clause 1.6 of the Student Appeals Rule.

 Appeal hearings

-The SAB will notify you, your faculty, Academic Panel or relevant HDR examination committee with at least 10 working days’ notice of the date, time and location of your hearing.
+The SAB will notify you, your faculty, school, Academic Panel or relevant HDR examination committee with at least 10 working days’ notice of the date, time and location of your hearing.
 You have the right to bring a support person to your hearing – this may include a caseworker from SUPRA.

 We strongly recommend you contact us for advice on preparing for your appeal hearing.